What if Social Security Stops My Benefits Because I Am a “Fleeing Felon”?

 - How far back may SSA suspend my benefits?

 - SSA told me they will suspend my benefits because I am a fleeing felon.
 What can I do?

 - Do I have to respond by a certain time?

 - How do I protest the Notice of Suspension?

-- What happens after I protest the suspension of my benefits?
+- I protested the suspension of my benefits.
+Now what?

 - I used to get benefits.
 I do not now.
 Now the SSA is telling me I was not eligible then because I was a fleeing felon.
 What can I do?

 - SSA says I did not show good cause, or I just fulfilled the requirements of the warrant/violation and now the agency wants money back from me.
 What's up?

 - I lost the good cause exception.
 How else can I challenge the suspension?

 - What if I need legal help?

 Social Security will consider you a fleeing felon and ineligible for their benefits if you have an outstanding arrest warrant specifically for fleeing prosecution or confinement on a felony charge.